-- Effective January 1, 2020, the legal age for marijuana use in Illinois is 21 just as it is for alcohol.
+- Effective January 1, 2020, the legal age for marijuana use in Illinois became 21 just as it is for alcohol.

-- The Academy of Pediatrics was not going to authorize any youth use because of where the brain is at developmentally.
-There is concern over both short and long term damage.
+- The Academy of Pediatrics was not going to authorize any youth use because of where the brain is developmentally.
+There is concern over both short and long-term damage.
 They have relented only in extreme cases.

 Here are some facts:

-THC (Tetrahydrocannabinal), psychoactive component, has increased dramatically in the last 20 years and the high levels are associated with paranoia and psychosis.
+- THC (Tetrahydrocannabinol), a psychoactive component, has increased dramatically in the last 20 years and the high levels are associated with paranoia and psychosis.

 - In 1995, the average amount of TH in marijuana was 3.75%.

 - Today, the average amount of THC in marijuana/cannabis is over 20%.